-Section 5.5.2.2, "Adding a Member to a Running DLM Cluster That Contains More Than Two Nodes"
+Section 5.5.2.2, "Adding a Member to a Running Cluster That Contains More Than Two Nodes"

 5.5.2.1.
-Adding a Member to a Running DLM Cluster That Contains Only Two Nodes
+Adding a Member to a Running Cluster That Contains Only Two Nodes

-To add a member to an existing DLM cluster that is currently in operation, and contains only two nodes, follow these steps:
+To add a member to an existing cluster that is currently in operation, and contains only two nodes, follow these steps:

-- 1. Add the node and configure fencing for it as in Section 5.5.1, "Adding a Member to a New Cluster". - 2.
-Click Send to Cluster to propagate the updated configuration to other running nodes in the cluster. - 3.
+1. Add the node and configure fencing for it as in

+Section 5.5.1, "Adding a Member to a Cluster".

+- 2. Click Send to Cluster to propagate the updated configuration to other running nodes in the cluster. - 3.
 Use the scp command to send the updated /etc/cluster/cluster.conf file from one of the existing cluster nodes to the new node. - 4.
-At system-config-cluster, in the Cluster Status Tool tab, disable each service listed under Services. - 5.
-Stop the cluster software on the two running nodes by running the following commands at each node in this order:

-- a. service rgmanager stop, if the cluster is running high-availability services (rgmanager) - b. service gfs stop, if you are using Red Hat GFS - c. service clvmd stop, if CLVM has been used to create clustered volumes - d. service fenced stop - e. service cman stop - f. service ccsd stop - 6.
-Start cluster software on all cluster nodes (including the added one) by running the following commands in this order: - a. service ccsd start - b. service cman start - c. service fenced start - d. service clvmd start, if CLVM has been used to create clustered volumes - e. service gfs start, if you are using Red Hat GFS - f. service rgmanager start, if the cluster is running high-availability services (rgmanager) - 7.
-Start system-config-cluster (refer to Section 5.2, "Starting the Cluster Configuration Tool").
+At the Red Hat Cluster Suite management GUI Cluster Status Tool tab, disable each service listed under Services. - 5.
+Stop the cluster software on the two running nodes by running the following commands at each node in this order: - a. service rgmanager stop - b. service gfs stop, if you are using Red Hat GFS - c. service clvmd stop, if CLVM has been used to create clustered volumes - d. service cman stop - 6.
+Start cluster software on all cluster nodes (including the added one) by running the following commands in this order: - a. service cman start - b. service clvmd start, if CLVM has been used to create clustered volumes - c. service gfs start, if you are using Red Hat GFS - d. service rgmanager start - 7.
+Start the Red Hat Cluster Suite management GUI.
 At the Cluster Configuration Tool tab, verify that the configuration is correct.
 At the Cluster Status Tool tab verify that the nodes and services are running as expected.